 One option that could become more appealing is to combine these two products: install an ADS-B Out transponder in the panel, but use a portable receiver for ADS-B In.
 That would comply with the 2020 rule at a fairly low cost, but give you complete weather and traffic datalink.
 The only major drawback here is that your weather and traffic would not be displayed on the panel, but rather on an iPad or other portable device.
 And remember that you’ll need an approved GPS source for your ADS-B Out box–either a WAAS GPS or a GPS receiver built-in to your transponder.

-When to purchase an ADS-B Out solution is a tougher decision.
-If your transponder quits, it’s probably sensible to replace it with a full ADS-B Out unit instead of spending the money on a soon-to-be-outdated Mode C transponder.
+When to purchase an ADS-B Out solution is pretty simple these days: soon.
+Certainly if your transponder quits, it’s sensible to replace it with a full ADS-B Out unit instead of spending the money on a soon-to-be-outdated Mode C transponder.
 If you want free in-flight weather and a reliable traffic picture, an ADS-B Out transponder is a good investment.
-While you certainly shouldn’t feel like you have to upgrade to ADS-B Out today, it’s probably not wise to wait until the last minute.
+While you certainly shouldn’t feel like you have to upgrade to ADS-B Out today, it’s probably not wise to wait until the last minute – avionics shop time may be scarce.

 No matter what decision you make, it seems clear that ADS-B is coming to US airspace.
 In time, it might even be a good thing.